Visitors

 • 9:15am Sunday School for all ages (4yrs through adult)

-• 10:30am Corporate Worship Service with Children's Church (ages 4 - 2nd grade) during the sermon time
+• 10:30am Corporate Worship Service with Children's Church (ages 4 - 2nd grade) that meets during the sermon time

 For those with young children age 3 and under, we have a nursery available during all services.
 We also have a cry room located near the sanctuary entrance for your use.